simphotonics/exception_templates/README.md

 ## Introduction

-While it is possible to throw any object in Dart, production code typically contains custom error and exception classes that extend [`Error`][Error] and implement [`Exception`][Exception].
+In addition to the error and exception classes provided by the Dart SDK, production code may contain custom error and exception classes that extend [`Error`][Error] and implement [`Exception`][Exception].

 An alternative approach consists in using exceptions with parameterized type.
 The library [`exception_templates`][exception_templates] provides parameterized classes that allow throwing errors/exceptions and filtering caught exceptions characterized by their **type argument**.

-In the following sections the term *exception* stands for exception/error with the understanding that in general exceptions should be handled while errors should lead to the termination of the program.
+In the following sections the term *exception* stands for exception/error with the understanding that exceptions should be handled while errors should lead to the termination of the program.

 ## Usage
-To use this library include [exception_templates] as dependency in your `pubspec.yaml` file.
+To use this library,
+include [exception_templates] as dependency in your `pubspec.yaml` file.

 ### Highlighting the Exception Context
-To highlight the **context** in which the exception/error occured use the classes [`ExceptionOf<T>`][ExceptionOf<T>] and [`ErrorOf<T>`][ErrorOf<T>].
+To highlight the **context** in which the exception/error occured use the classes
+[`ExceptionOf<T>`][ExceptionOf<T>] and [`ErrorOf<T>`][ErrorOf<T>].
 Hereby, the type argument indicates that the exception occured within a method of the class `T`.
 In this case, there is no need to define class specific exceptions.
 See example below.

 ```Dart

 // To run this program navigate to the root of your local copy of the
 // package exception_templates and use
 //